mvilares/asm-project/README.md

 ![alt text](https://raw.githubusercontent.com/mvilares/asm-project/master/StateMachine.PNG "State-machine diagram")

 ## Testing plan
-To make sure that both code and electronic circuit work properly, it is needed to test the following:
+To make sure that both code and electronic circuit work properly, the following needs to be tested:

 * Connections of the electronic components
 * Result of calculations